 Students are considered tardy if they arrive to their homerooms after the start of either class or morning ceremony, if held prior to class.
-Parents must walk tardy students into the school office and sign them in on the sign-in sheet.
+After 8:10 a.m., the parents must walk tardy students into the school office and sign them in on the sign-in sheet.
 Early dismissals from school will be marked accordingly in the student's record.
 Parents who dismiss their child early from school, for any reason, must sign the child out.
+Early dismissal will not be allowed after 2:30 p.m.